After-Shock/Cloudbox-wiki/Rclone.md

 1. Type `google` as the name (_lowercase_) and press `enter`.

-1. Type the number corresponding to "Google Drive" and press `enter`.
+1. Type the number corresponding for "Google Drive" and press `enter`.

 1. Get a Google API "Client ID" and "Client Secret" (see [[How to get a Google Drive API Client ID and Client Secret]]).